ASIF-Kh/speaker-Recognition/readme.md

 ### Data Preprocessing

 1. **Dataset Building**: Audio files are organized into speaker and non-speaker categories.
-Files are copied and renamed accordingly.1. **Dataset Building**: Audio files are organized into speaker and non-speaker categories.
 Files are copied and renamed accordingly.
+The dataset used can be found [here](https://www.kaggle.com/datasets/kongaevans/speaker-recognition-dataset).
 2. **Feature Extraction**: MFCC (Mel-frequency cepstral coefficients) features are extracted from the audio files and normalized.
 These features are used as input to the neural network.ure Extraction\*\*: MFCC (Mel-frequency cepstral coefficients) features are extracted from the audio files and normalized.
 These features are used as input to the neural network.

 ### Model Architectureure